 More information on the case:

-For a recent press report, see here.
+For a recent press report on the case, see here.

 The submissions in the case, including an unofficial English translation of the complaint prepared by the applicants’ counsel, are available via ClimateCaseChart.